Hiwonder-docs/ArmPi-mini/source/docs/1_read_before_studying.md

 <img class="common_img" src="../_static/media/chapter_1/section_5/image6.jpeg"  alt="loading" />

 (6) If the angle between centerline and servo is less than 13 degrees, it is classified as small deviation and can be adjusted by PC software.
-You can follow the operation instruction in "[**1.8.3 Small Deviation Adjustment**]()" to adjust the small deviation.
+You can follow the operation instruction in "[**1.8.3 Small Deviation Adjustment**](#anchor_1_8_3)" to adjust the small deviation.
 Here i will take ID3 servo as example, as the figure shown below.

 <img class="common_img" src="../_static/media/chapter_1/section_5/image7.jpeg"  alt="loading" />

 (7) If the angle between center line and servo is larger than 13 degree, it is classified as large deviation and can not be adjusted by PC software which the extreme adjustment value is between -150 and +150.
-Under this situation, you can follow the operation instruction in "[**1.8.4 Large Deviation Adjustment**]()" to adjust large deviation.
+Under this situation, you can follow the operation instruction in "[**1.8.4 Large Deviation Adjustment**](#anchor_1_8_4)" to adjust large deviation.

 <img class="common_img" src="../_static/media/chapter_1/section_5/image8.jpeg"  alt="loading" />

-<p id="anchor_5_3"></p>
+<p id="anchor_1_8_3"></p>

 1.8.3 Small Deviation Adjustment